Union Budget 2017 Will Boost The Real Estate Market Of India

 The Union Budget 2017 promises to continue economic reforms, and has brought some policy directives to give a much-needed fillip to the real estate sector.
 Union Finance Minister Arun Jaitley, in the Budget 2017-18, has granted the much demanded infrastructure status to ‘affordable housing sector’ and thus makes it qualify for the benefits of many tax exemptions.
+Therefore, it is expected that the Budget 2017 will boost the real estate market of India.

 The grant of infrastructure status would allow the real estate developers to enjoy the associated benefits like government tax concessions and increased flow of foreign and private capital into their projects.
 Moreover, it will open the doors for developers to take easy institutional funding at concessional rates of interest for constructing affordable homes.